 As the most significant element of compensation paid to executives is provided in the form of equity compensation, which is intended to align with shareholder experience, the Company believes there is a strong link between executive compensation and Company performance.
-The chart below provides a comparison between three-year total shareholder return and the reported Summary Compensation Table pay for the CEO of the Company for the most recent year ended December 31, 2022, as compared with the Comparator Group.
-Where some of the 2022 reported Summary Compensation Table pay for the Comparator Group was not publicly available as of the date of this management information circular, for purposes of comparing Summary Compensation Table pay, reported Summary Compensation Table Pay for the 2021 financial year of the Comparator Group was used.
-Total shareholder return was calculated over a three-year period ended December 31, 2022 and assumes reinvestment of dividends paid during the period.
+The chart below provides a comparison between three-year total shareholder return and the reported Summary Compensation Table pay for the CEO of the Company for the most recent year ended December 31, 2023, as compared with the Comparator Group.
+Where some of the 2023 reported Summary Compensation Table pay for the Comparator Group was not publicly available as of the date of this Circular, for purposes of comparing Summary Compensation Table pay, reported Summary Compensation Table Pay for the 2022 financial year of the Comparator Group was used, with an overall adjustment of 4.7%.
+Total shareholder return was calculated over a three-year period ended December 31, 2023 and assumes reinvestment of dividends paid during the period.